University of Mississippi Medical Center's Center for Telehealth

 The Center also supports a Telehealth Call Center that is staffed 24/7 to provide medical advice and referrals to rural hospitals.

-The Center for Telehealth led by UMMC is now in over 200 clinical sites in 69 of the 82 counties across Mississippi, and has reached over 500,000 patients.
-They offer expert advice in over 5 specialties to rural hospitals and clinics.
-This has helped these rural facilities to:
+The Center for Telehealth led by UMMC is now in over 200 clinical sites in 69 of the 82 counties across Mississippi, including clinics, hospital, schools, and businesses.
+Their services have reached over 500,000 patients.
+As a result, rural facilities have managed to:

 - Keep patients in their local facilities and closer to home and family